Contact Contact

 Project Selection Process

 All projects will be competitively selected through this open call for projects.
-Applications submitted will be reviewed by RTA staff for eligibility and then referred to a Project Selection Team (PST) for evaluation based on the criteria explained in this document.
+Applications submitted will be reviewed by RTA staff for eligibility and then referred to a Project Selection Team (PST) for evaluation based on the criteria explained in the Program Management Plan.
 The PST is made up of staff from the Illinois Department of Transportation (IDOT), the RTA, Easter Seals and the Chicago Metropolitan Agency for Planning (CMAP).
-All applicants are required to provide a presentation on their proposed project and participate in a Q & A session with the Project Selection Team at one of two virtual meetings held on May 22 at 9:00 a.m. or May 29 at 9:00 a.m.
+All applicants are required to provide a presentation on their proposed project and participate in a Q & A session with the Project Selection Team at one of two virtual meetings held on May 22 or May 29.
 RTA staff will be in contact with you to determine which meeting you will attend.

 Upon completion of the project evaluations, a recommended Program of Projects will be released for a 30-day public comment period.
 Following the public comment period, the RTA Board will be presented the Program of Projects for approval.